 Dr. Daniel Amen recommends taurine and fish oils for bipolar disorder in his book, Healing Anxiety and Depression.
 For an orthomolecular look at supplementation for bipolar disorder, here is a link.
 And here is an excellent web site for alternative healing modalities.
-Neither the GAPS diet or the symptometry diet are keen on supplementation.
-The GAPS diet finds them polluted.
-The symptometry diet finds the nutrients too large, overwhelming the cells.

-Back to a general discussion of healing 'mental illness', a social network of support, counseling or psychotherapy, or peer support individuals or groups are vital to recovery.
+Back to a general discussion of healing 'mental illness', a social network of support, counseling or psychotherapy, or peer support individuals or groups are helpful to recovery.
 The supportive individuals need to be believers in the prospect of your recovery.

 Lithium does not have a good track record for controlling bipolar disorder and is very toxic, tolerated by a small percentage for long term usage.
 It has lost its sheen as a 'magic bullet' for bipolar disorder.

 A person is more than biology.
 When all is said and done, repairing